thisisjoonlim/dsdocs/docs/readings/books.md

 Jim Dethmer, Diana Chapman, Kailey Warner Klempaw

-“above the line” vs. “below the line”
+**#1 - Understand where you are: “above the line” vs. “below the line.”**
-- open, curious, committed to learning vs. closed, defensive, committed to being right
+- Above the line: open, curious, committed to learning.
+- Below the line: closed, defensive, committed to being right.
-- 4 ways of leading: to me, by me, through me, as me.

-Commitment 1 [foundation]: taking radical responsibility
-- below the line: blame, shame, and guilt come from toxic fear, which drives victim-villain-hero triangle
+- Interrupt when you are below the line by pausing to breathe, accept, and shift.

+**#2 - Practicing integrity, and Taking radical responsibility.**
-- above the line: taking full responsibility and asking, “what can we learn and how can we grow from this?”
+- Above the line: Conscious leaders are impeccable with their agreements.
+They clear agreements, keep them, renegotiate when needed, and clean them up when broken.
+Take full responsibility and ask, “what can we learn, and how can we grow from this?”

-Commitment 2 [foundation]: Learning Through Curiosity
+- Below the line: blame, shame, and guilt come from toxic fear, which drives the victim-villain-hero triangle.

+**#3 - Learning through curiosity.**
 - Self-awareness and learning agility create sustained success in leaders.
 - Being “right” does not cause the drama but wanting, proving, fighting to be right does.
-- Regularly interrupt when you are below the line by pausing to breathe, accept, and shift (using the shift moves).
-- The issue is how long we stay in the drift.

-Commitment 3 [Emotional Intelligence]: Feeling all feelings
-- Feelings are natural and expressing them is healthy
-- 5 primary emotions are anger, fear, sadness, joy and sexual feelings.
-Knowing how to express them all of the way through to completion helps us develop emotional intelligence.
+**#4 - Releasing all feelings, eliminating gossip, and speaking candidly.**
-- Learn to locate, name and release feelings.
+- Expressing natural feelings is healthy.
+Learn to locate, name, and release emotions.

-Commitment 4 [conscious being]: Speaking Candidly
-- Seeing the reality clearly is essential to being successful and everyone needs to be truthful (not lie, withhold).
+- Gossip is a statement about another that the speaker would be unwilling to share in the same way if that person were in the room.
+People usually gossip out of fear to gain validation, control, avoid conflict, get attention, or feel included.
-- Candor is the revealing of all thoughts, feelings, and sensations in an honest, open and aware way.
+- Candor is the revealing of all thoughts, feelings, and sensations in an honest, open, and aware way (vs. withholding).
+It’s best to start with candor in a relationship only when you have a shared commitment.
-- Withholding is refraining from revealing everything to all relevant parties.
-Rather than withholding, conscious leaders practice revealing.
-- Conscious listening is to listen for the content, the emotion and the desire.
+- Practice conscious listening that is to listen for the content, emotion, and desire.
-- It’s best to start with candor in relationship only when you have a shared commitment.

-Commitment 5 [conscious being]: Eliminating Gossip
-- Gossip is a statement about another made by someone with negative intent OR a statement the speaker would be unwilling to share in exactly the same way if that person were in the room.
-- People usually gossip out of fear - to gain validation, control, avoid conflict, get attention, feel included.
-- When leaders and teams speak candidly with each other, they benefit from direct feedback about issues that otherwise could derail creative energy and productive collaboration.

-Commitment 6 [conscious being]: Practicing Integrity
-- Integrity is the practice of keeping agreements, taking responsibility, revealing authentic feeling and expressing unarguable truths.
-It facilitates wholeness and congruence.
-- Conscious leaders are impeccable with their agreements.
-They clear agreements, keep them, renegotiate when needed, and clean them up when broken.

-Commitment 7 [conscious being]: Generating Appreciation
-- White/green exercise - you will find what you seek.
-Need to develop a taste of appreciation.
+**#5 - Generating Appreciation, and exploring the opposite.**
+- Develop a taste of appreciation and to be open to the opposite of your story.
-- 4 elements of masterful appreciation: sincerity, unarguable truth, specificity, succinct language.
+- Four elements of masterful appreciation: sincerity, truth, specificity, succinct language.
-- Optimal ratio for strong relationship - 5 appreciation and 1 constructive feedback
+- The optimal ratio for a strong relationship: 5 appreciation and 1 constructive feedback.

-Commitment 8 [conscious being]: Excelling in your Zone of Genius
-- 4 zones: incompetence, competence, excellence, genius
-    - Genius -> it’s the work that you love doing so it does not feel like work.
-    - Incompetence -> dump it, delegate it, or do it differently.
-- Conscious leaders spend time with team members to assess, understand, and appreciate their own unique genius qualities and talents.

-Commitment 9: Life of Play and Rest; “All work and no play makes Jack a dull boy"
-- Play is a purposeless activity that does not cause stress and worry, it is nothing serious.
-- Organizations that take rest and play are productive and creative.
-- Play reduce burnouts and stress; honoring rest, renewal and rhythm.
-- Research is showing over and over again the necessity of sleep for high functionality.

-Commitment 10: Exploring the opposite
-- Exploring the opposite means being open to the opposite of your story
-- It’s not the issue itself but your interpretation that causes the pain
-- Turnaround exercise allows leaders to practice shifting their beliefs from knowing to curiosity.

-Commitment 11: Source of Approval, Control and Security (@Joon: a philosophical chapter)
-- Humans have core wants of approval, control and security.
-And security is about survival.
-- The challenge is not in having approval, control and security but in believing that they are missing.
-This causes people to seek these core desires outside themselves.
-Not the wants but the wanting of something different leads to an unsatisfying life.
-- Try Sedona method to source security, approval and control from within.

-Commitment 12: Having enough of everything: time, money, love, energy, space, resource
-- The scarcity belief that there is not enough causes leaders to focus on making sure they get what is “theirs”
-- The belief and experience of sufficiency creates a profound shift in their relationship with others, work, and life.

-Commitment 13: Seeing the world as an ally
+**#6 - Seeing the world as an ally, and creating a win for all solutions.**
 - Conscious leaders commit to seeing all people and circumstances as allies in their growth and development.
-- Other people don’t even have to consciously commit to being your ally.
+- Other people don’t even have to commit to being your ally, consciously.
 If you are committed to experiencing them that way, they are always instrumental to your growth.

-Commitment 14: Creating win for all solutions
-- (Scarcity -> Zero-sum game -> Competition - win/lose -> Drama) vs. win-for-all solutions
+- Don’t fall into: “scarcity -> zero-sum game -> competition - win/lose -> drama” trap.

-Commitment 15: Being the resolution
-- Recognizes what’s missing in the world and view that as an invitation to become what’s needed.
-- Team members who don’t feel heard by unconscious leaders stop caring about making changes and give up on creating solutions that could benefit the organization.
+**#7 - Excelling in your Zone of Genius.**
+- Spend time with team members to assess, understand, and appreciate their unique genius qualities and talents.
+Help them use their strong genius talents more.
+- Four zones: incompetence, competence, excellence, genius
+- Genius: it’s the work that you love doing, so it does not feel like work.
+- Incompetence: dump it, delegate it, or do it differently.

+**#8 - Finding the right balance and having enough of everything.**
+- Organizations that take rest and play are productive and creative.
+- Research is showing over and over again, the necessity of sleep for high functionality.
+- The experience of sufficiency (time, money, love, energy, space, resource) creates a profound shift in their relationship with others, work, and life.

 ---